hbajohr/time-based-photography/README.md

 # Time-based photography

+This is a script for what I describe as time-based photography.
+It converts a movie into a series of images, mapping time onto space.
+See below for a more in-depth description.

-# Note on optimized version
+### Note on optimized version

 I ran my original script through Claude.
 It did a bang-up job optimizing it.
 It also added harward acceleration support.